bitcoinops/bitcoinops.github.io/workshops.md

 If you have any requests or suggestions for future workshop events, please [contact us][optech email].

+## Workshop #5 - Schnorr and Taproot Seminars {#taproot-workshop}

+Bitcoin Optech will host a third seminar workshop on the Schnorr and Taproot soft fork proposals in London on 5th February 2020.

+Member companies who would like to attend should [contact us][optech email]!

 ## Workshops #3 & #4 - Schnorr and Taproot Seminars {#taproot-workshop}

 - San Francisco, September 24 2019